silviamaggi/smd-com/_posts/2017-01-15-i-have-a-thing-for-trees.md

 featured-image: feat-201701-angleseyabbey_2366.jpg
 carousel: true
 ---
-<p class="lead">The last time I was out and about with the intention of taking pictures, was in November 2016, in <a href="/photography/the-berlin-fascination/" target="_blank" rel="noopener" title="View the blog post 'The Berlin Fascination' on my website">Berlin</a>.</p>
+<p class="lead">The last time I was out and about with the intention of taking pictures, was in November 2016, in <a href="/photography/the-berlin-fascination/" title="View the blog post 'The Berlin Fascination' on my website">Berlin</a>.</p>

 {% include pattern-figure.html image="/assets/images/201701-angleseyabbey-2366.jpg" caption="Bloossoms, Anglesey Abbey, March 2016" width="1400" height="740" %}